 Aero Precision: Aero Precision has become one of the defacto choices for AR-15 builders because of its great selection of products, incredible machining, and respectable value.
 If you aren’t sure what brand you like, Aero is a good place to start your search.

 Radian: Radian is another high-end manufacturer, mostly known for their charging handles (the awesome Raptor series is a fan-favorite in the community) but they also make kick-ass BCGs as well.
-Their Enhanced BCG in particular stands out as a great mil-spec-style BCG.
+Their Enhanced BCG in particular stands out as a great BCG.

 Toolcraft: Toolcraft has a wide range of BCGs available from mil-spec Nitride options to high-end MPI Nickel Boron coated ones that are super slick.

 Palmetto State Armory: If there’s a poster child for affordable AR-15 parts, it's good ole Palmetto State Armory.
-Proving cheap doesn’t mean cheaply made, PSA has been pumping out a variety of quality components and completed rifles that perform great without breaking the bank.
+Proving cheap doesn’t mean cheaply made, PSA has been pumping out a variety of quality components and complete rifles that perform great without breaking the bank.

 SpiceTac Has the Best BCGs for Dependability & Accuracy

 At SpiceTac, we pride ourselves on carrying high-quality parts, including a wide variety of M-16 full-auto style bolt carrier groups from brands like Toolcraft, Aero Precision, and FailZero.
 We carry full-auto BCGs to provide our customers with those high-quality benefits a heavier part has to offer including reliability, recoil reduction, and overall longevity.
 Our products have been tested and proven in the field.
-Most of our BCG offerings have been Magnetic Particle Inspection (MPI) tested to ensure quality metallurgy.

 As gun enthusiasts, we know what it’s like to have parts fail in the field.
 It sucks.
 To avoid that for everyone, we only carry products that we know and trust ourselves.
 If we can’t depend on it, we don’t expect you to either.